impactorbitco/handbook-main/content/ims/policies/HR/Career Break Policy.md

 **Conclusion**

-At Green Orbit Digital, we recognize the importance of supporting our employees in achieving a healthy work-life balance and pursuing personal and professional growth opportunities.
+At Impact Orbit Creative Group, we recognize the importance of supporting our employees in achieving a healthy work-life balance and pursuing personal and professional growth opportunities.
 Our Career Break Policy reflects our commitment to providing flexible and supportive work arrangements that meet the diverse needs of our workforce.